MileHacker Logo

 Supporting Conservation

 Support licensed safari operators within protected areas.
-Follow every park rules, including staying on designated paths and not disturbing wildlife.
+Follow every park rules, including staying on designated paths instead of disturbing wildlife.
 Learn about local conservation efforts.

 Green Choices for Travel